 Low usage benefits such as AD&D are nice to have, but really only have meaning to the few members who have to utilize them.
 A well-done discount program with a diversity of merchants and offers can speak to each individual differently.
 Some may use it every day on groceries; some may only pull it out when looking for dinner inspiration Friday nights.
 Regardless, people will use the discounts and find their own value in it.

 In a perfect world, an association takes care of its primary business – advocacy, education, and so on – and that alone is enough to bring members to the table and keep them there.

 Unfortunately, the world we live in is one where dollars are scarce and each expenditure has to be scrutinized for some kind of return.

 Maybe my old PR association had some great benefits buried under the surface beyond cool PowerPoints about press releases.
 Maybe not.
 I’ll never know, because I never found any value anywhere in the organization.
 I was never inspired to look beyond the surface.

 That’s why discount programs are important.
 They provide an obvious answer to the “What’s in it for me?” question.

-Adding a full-fledged discount program into the mix not only helps eliminate financial objections, which helps with retention and acquisition, but they also deepen the relationship by adding personal value and opening the door to deeper engagement.
+Adding a turn-key discount program into the mix not only helps eliminate financial objections, which helps with retention and acquisition, but they also deepen the relationship by adding personal value and opening the door to deeper engagement.